Onsaw/multiverse-of-multicluster-madness/docs/discovery/current-state-questions.md

 4. What is your current underlying infrastructure for containerized workloads?
 5. Are you currently using any monitoring and visualization tools for containers and clusters?
 6. Is any portion of your current physical infrastructure is being supported or hosted by a 3rd party
+7. Have you performed a recent assesement of your network infrastructure?

 ### Security